jdauphant/developers-documentation/_scalingo_api/apps.md

 --- row ---

-## Get real time stats of an application
+## Get Real Time Stats of an Application

 --- row ---